1ivyatan/drumstalotajs/README.md

 * 640x480 Resolution
 * 200MB Hard drive space
 * OpenGL 3.3 or Direct3D 11

+Depending on your operating system's graphics driver configuration, the game may be automatically rendered by hardware if configuration on your computer allows rendering by hardware, such as GPU, to lessen overall load needed to run the game on both CPU and GPU, otherwise rendered by software.

 Required software minimum versions to run the game: